SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

     ./Setup.bat

-This will download a lot of dependencies used by Unreal engine and perform some setup tasks.
-Then do:
+This will download a lot of dependencies used by Unreal engine and perform some setup tasks (if you see an error about remote server returned error or 403 / Forbidden then you may not have properly applied the Commit.gitdeps.xml fix above).

+Now do:

     cd Engine/Platforms/HTML5
     ./HTML5Setup.sh